AliMehdiAbdi/YT-TG-Upload/README.md

 Follow the interactive prompts:

 1. Enter the YouTube URL
-2. Enter your Telegram channel ID (e.g., `-100XXXXXXXXXX`)
-3. Optionally provide a path to a Netscape-format cookies file
+2. Optionally provide a path to a Netscape-format cookies file
-4. Select from the available video and audio formats
+3. Select from the available video and audio formats
-5. Select the desired video container format (MP4, MKV, WebM)
+4. Select the desired video container format (MP4, MKV, WebM)
-6. Wait for the download and upload to complete
+5. Wait for the download and upload to complete

 ## 🍪 Using Cookies for Private Videos